AI-assisted reconstruction of cosmic velocity field from redshift-space spatial distribution of halos: Results

 \section{Results}

-In this section, we test the performance of the trained UNet model and present our results predicted from 27 test sets, each consisting of 125 small boxes with same volume as that of the training sets (side length 125 ${\rm Mpc}/h$).
+In this section, we evaluate the performance of the trained UNet model and present our results based on predictions from 27 large boxes.
+Each of these large boxes comprises 125 adjacent small boxes, with the same volume as the training sets (side length 125 ${\rm Mpc}/h$), selected from the test sets.
+To form each large box, we padded the 125 small test boxes together.
+Consequently, the total number of test simulation boxes is 3325.
 Therefore, the box volume for each test set we have performed the analysis on is $625^3 (h^{-1}\rm Mpc)^3$.
 We chose this because measurements on large boxes would have a better statistical behavior, reducing the statistical errors.
-We also find the results for the other simulation boxes are very similar.
-To ensure reliable test results, these simulation boxes was not used for the model training and refining the model structure/training parameters.
+To ensure reliable test results, these test simulation boxes were not used for the model training and refining the model structure/training parameters.

 First we shall describe the statistics we will use throughout the paper.
 The 2-point correlation function is one of the most commonly used statistics to characterize a homogeneous density field,

 where $\delta(\bm{x})$ is the density contrast field, $\bm{x}$ denote for any point, $\bm{r}$ is a separation vector, and $\langle\cdot\rangle$ stands for the ensemble mean, computed with a spatial mean over $\bm{x}$ in practice.